arthurmv/SAVE-MANAGER/README.md

 - Find `SET PATH="..\..\..\Emulators\WinRAR x*"` and replace with your own **WinRAR** CLI path.
 Use diferent folders for x86 and x64 binaries.
 - Find `SET "SAVE=..\..\..\SAVE\Windows\*.sav"` and reaplce with your own **save** path.

-If you have same game but diferent game provider find `START steam://rungameid/*` or whatever you found and reaplace with file name game or URL access like `dmmgameplayer://*/*/*/*`.
+If you have same game but diferent game provider find `START steam://rungameid/*` or whatever you found with `START` command and reaplace with file name game or URL access like `dmmgameplayer://*/*/*/*`.